ramyaxmad/MJF-1A-Parkinson-s-Freezing-of-Gait-Prediction/README.md

 ## 🎯 **Project Highlights**

-**Example:**
-- Developed a machine learning model using `[model type/technique]` to address `[challenge project task]`.
-- Achieved `[key metric or result]`, demonstrating `[value or impact]` for `[host company]`.
-- Generated actionable insights to inform business decisions at `[host company or stakeholders]`.
-- Implemented `[specific methodology]` to address industry constraints or expectations.

-- Developed a machine learning model using a `[supervised classification]` approach to detect Freezing of Gait (FoG) in Parkinson's Disease patients from wearable 3D lower back sensor data.
+- Developed a machine learning model using a `supervised classification` approach to detect Freezing of Gait (FoG) in Parkinson's Disease patients from wearable 3D lower back sensor data.
-- Project targets `[>90% sensitivity and >85% F1 score]` to ensure reliability for clinical decision-making.
+- Project targets `>90% sensitivity and >85% F1 score` to ensure reliability for clinical decision-making.
-- The model aims to be `[validated, interpretable, and efficient]` for potential integration into `[wearable devices or mobile health platforms.]`
+- The model aims to be `validated, interpretable, and efficient` for potential integration into `wearable devices or mobile health platforms.`
-- Generated actionable insights to inform business decisions at `[Michael J. Fox Foundation]` and to improve patient outcomes.
+- Generated actionable insights to inform business decisions at `Michael J. Fox Foundation` and to improve patient outcomes.

 ---

 ## 👩🏽‍💻 **Setup and Installation**

-**Provide step-by-step instructions so someone else can run your code and reproduce your results.
-Depending on your setup, include:**

-* How to clone the repository
-* How to install dependencies
-* How to set up the environment
-* How to access the dataset(s)
-* How to run the notebook or scripts

 Our main development workflow used a **Kaggle Notebook**, and we pushed code changes back to this GitHub repo through our individual branches.
 Below are instructions for reproducing our results on **Kaggle**.